noeliaof/SEI/README.md

 ## Installation

-This package has not been submitted to CRAN.
 The developmental version can be installed using devtools:
 ```r
 # install.packages("devtools")
 library(devtools)